Guide to Policy Violations

 In most cases, alcohol sanctions will result in a probationary period and at least one educational referral.
 Other factors taken into consideration include the severity of the violation, previous history, and cooperation and attitude – they will depend on the unique nature of the incident, as well as the students involved.
 Sanctions will increase in severity as the nature of the incident increases in severity.
 Repeat violations will also be considered.
 For more information, please visit Student Guide Section 5, Student Conduct Process.

 There are two kinds of hearing boards.
-The Student Conduct Board is made up of students, and the Administrative Hearing Board is made up of 3 staff members, 1 faculty member, and 1 student.
+The Student Conduct Board is made up of students, and the Administrative Hearing Board is comprised of staff members, faculty members, and students.
 Typically cases are referred to a Board if the facts of the case are not clear or are contested.
 Cases heard before the Administrative Hearing Board are generally more severe, where students could face suspension or dismissal from the University.
 Please see the Student Guide for more information.

 Parents are sent copies of sanction letters if a student is under the age of 21 and a controlled substance (including alcohol) is involved, or if you are or will be in jeopardy of losing your housing privileges, or being suspended or dismissed from the University.
 This is not to be punitive, but to involve your family in the educational process.
 We advise students to discuss an incident with parents prior to a letter being sent home – it may be better for them to hear it from you first.